Ighor-A-Oliveira/Spring-Store-Pracc/README.md

 ## Todo List
 - Finish ProductController
 - Add all the necessary Dtos
-- Test basic function with Postman
+- Test app endpoints with Postman